globosco/A-modified-SOSD-platform-for-benchmarking-Branchy-vs-Branch-free-search-algorithms/README.md

 The original version of SOSD can be downloaded at [Github](https://github.com/learnedsystems/SOSD).
 This modified version is designed to replicate the results presented in our paper at [ArXiv](https://arxiv.org/abs/2201.01554) concerning the comparison between Branchy and Banchfree algorithms using the best Learned Indexes in the Literature.

+## Principal modifications

+We added some search routines to the ones provided by the platform.
+In particular, we provide the following methods.

+1  Uniform Binary,
+1 Uniform and Standard k-ary Search
+1 Search layouts other than sorted, i.e. Eytzinger Layout

+We provide also the scripts to execute allo of them on datasets linked in the dedicated Section.

 ## Dependencies

 Dependencies are the same of the original software.
 We repeat them here for completness.